- What a Dog's Liver Does

 What a Dog's Liver Does

-While not talked about much, the liver is the largest organ of a dog's body after their skin and it is incredibly important in helping their body function normally.
-It performs more than 1,000 crucial bodily functions impacting the blood, nutrient management, toxin elimination, hormones, metabolism, and more.
+While not spoken about much, the liver is the largest organ of a dog's body after their skin and it is incredibly important in helping their body function normally.
+It performs more than 1,000 crucial bodily functions impacting the blood clotting, nutrient management, toxin elimination, hormones, metabolism, and more.

 Where is A Dog's Liver Located